-D- Directions for the Learner:
+Directions for the Learner:

-In two hours maximum, and based on your teacher's corrections of your second draft, write the final draft of your short story that is similar to the story titled "The Lady, or the Tiger?" which you have just studied.
+Write the first draft of your short story that is similar to the story titled "The Lady, or the Tiger?" which you have just studied.
 The only difference is that your story, which should be at least 1,000 words, will have an end.
-After you have finished writing the final draft, you need to fill-out the "Short Story Components Fill-in Form" which you are familiar with.
-Your story will be evaluated according to the "Short Story Evaluation Rubric" that you are also familiar with.
+Your story will be later evaluated by your peers according to the "Short Story Evaluation Rubric" (below).
 The "Short Story Evaluation Rubric" is over 100 points, 18 of which are on the "Short Story Components Fill-in Form."